|

 The

-village is sometimes connected to mainland
+village has in the past been connected to mainland

 Greece by